geopandas/pyogrio/docs/source/install.md

 source distribution because the available wheels are not compatible with your platform.

+Note that the GDAL version included in the binary wheels is not always the latest version and is likely to be a different version than the system GDAL.
+Please use {attr}`pyogrio.__gdal_version_string__` to get the GDAL version being used by pyogrio.
+Also note that the wheels include the most common GDAL vector drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc), but not all drivers.
+Use {func}`pyogrio.list_drivers` to list the drivers available in pyogrio.

-The binary wheels available on PyPI include the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc) but do not include more advanced drivers such as LIBKML and Spatialite.
-If you need such drivers, we recommend that you use conda-forge to install pyogrio as explained above.
+If you need drivers that are not included in the wheels, or if you need pyogrio to use a newer version of GDAL, consider using `conda-forge` to install pyogrio as explained above.

 ### Troubleshooting installation errors